brandonm4478/brandonm4478.github.io/_posts/2018-12-13-weekly-reflection-13.md

 - Do I need to change everything into variables or can I keep the program as is?
 - Is there any way to link two programs together.
 For example, if I have the code for the flag in one program, can I link it to another program and put the variable that makes the flag appear (FLAG) and will it appear without any code being there?

-1b.
-What are some challenges you had during the project or currently have?
+**1b.
+What are some challenges you had during the project or currently have?**
 Some challenges I had during the project were:
 - The function I was using for 7-pointed stars was not making the stars look proper.
 To get around this I switched from the star-polygon function to the radial-star function.
--
+- There was a stripe I had in the Union Jack that ended at one height, disappeared, and started again at a different height that didn't make sense.
+I tried to make this one long rectangle, but that did not work.
+I had to make two rectangles for each of those stripes.

+As I have finished, I do not have any challenges anymore.

+2c.

 ```scheme
 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;